 Like many other versatile tools, a chamfer mill can be used to easily and swiftly deburr a part during the CNC machining process.
 In doing so, efficiency is maintained as manual deburring – a time exhaustive process – isn’t necessary.

-A chamfer mill’s angled cutting surface makes it a great tool for deburring workpiece edges.
+A chamfer mill’s angled cutting surface, shown in the image below, makes it a great tool for deburring workpiece edges.
 Because a very small amount of the chamfer cutter’s cutting face will be used, a simple adjustment to running parameters will allow for simple deburring operations using a very light cut depth.

 Chamfer Mill for Spotting & Countersinking